-In summary, for each partition and investor group combination, we construct a time series of daily buy-sell imbalances.
+In summary, for each partition and investor group combination, we construct a timeseries of daily buy-sell imbalance.
 Our inferences are based on the mean and standard deviation of the time series.
 We calculate the standard deviation of the time series using a Newey-West correction for serial dependence.